postmanlabs/newman/README.md

   Allows the specification of environment variables via the command line, in a key=value format.
 Multiple CLI environment variables can be added by using `--env-var` multiple times, like so: `--env-var "foo=bar" --env-var "alpha=beta"`.

-- `-s`, `--no-executions-summary`<br />
+- `--no-executions-summary`<br />
-  Skips addition of request, response to summary executions report generated for specified reporter.
+  Skips addition of request and response to summary executions.
+It should be used for runs which don't need summary data and might crash due to high memory usage.

 - `--verbose`<br />
   Show detailed information of collection run and each request sent.